marybethbrauns/mathstats/README.md

 ### Comprehensive Comparison of All Cases

-The four cases examined (combinations of λ = -1 and λ = -50 with h = 0.5 and h = 0.1) reveal several fundamental principles of numerical stability, as clearly visualized in Figure 6:
+The four cases examined (combinations of λ = -1 and λ = -50 with h = 0.5 and h = 0.1) reveal several fundamental principles of numerical stability:

 1. **Theoretical vs. Practical Stability**: While theory provides clear stability bounds, practical stability can sometimes be achieved even when these bounds are moderately violated, especially when forced components dominate.